 Clinical trials are defined in coordination with Key Opinion Leaders (KOLs): oncologists nationally and internationally recognized for their contribution to improving patient care.

-This dialogue allows us to initiate clinical trials as closely as possible to the expectations of clinicians and patients, while creating a network of KOLs, who can then be involved in the treatment of patients included in clinical trials and the presentation of clinical trial results.
+This dialogue allows us to initiate clinical trials as closely as possible to the expectations of clinicians and patients while creating a network of KOLs, who can then be involved in the treatment of patients included in clinical trials and the presentation of clinical trial results.

 In addition, the stability of the teams working with the clinical sites is a key factor in the trust established between them and the Company.

-Clinical trials must receive authorizations from national health authorities, as well as be validated by several entities ensuring compliance with patients' rights, according to procedures that vary depending on the country and clinical sites (Patient Protection Committee, Ethics Committee, etc.).
-In view of these approvals, Transgene complies with all regulations in force and with a high level of requirements, both for the design and conduct of clinical trials and for the production of doses of drug candidate intended for patients.
-For example, the European Medicines Agency (EMA), the French National Agency for the Safety of Medicines and Health Products (ANSM), the Food and Drug Administration (FDA) in the United States and other regulators enforce compliance with stringent conditions for clinical trials and for the manufacture, development and even transport of products.
+The ongoing clinical trials have all received authorizations from national health authorities and have been validated by several entities ensuring compliance with patients' rights according to procedures that vary depending on the country and clinical sites (Patient Protection Committee, Ethics Committee, etc.).

+In order to obtain these authorizations, Transgene complies with all regulations in force and with a high level of requirements, both for the design and conduct of clinical trials and for the production of doses of drug candidate intended for patients.

+For example, the European Medicines Agency (EMA), the Agence nationale de sécurité du médicament et des produits de santé (ANSM) (French medicines agency), the Food and Drug Administration (FDA) in the United States and other regulators enforce compliance with stringent conditions for clinical trials and for the manufacture, development and even transport of products.

-The clinical trials being conducted for the Company's drug candidates are conducted in strict compliance with the informed consent of the persons participating in biological research trials.
+The clinical trials being conducted for the Company's drug candidates are conducted in strict compliance with ethics and the informed consent of the persons participating in biological research trials.
 Patients included in Transgene trials do not receive any compensation for their participation.
 They are free to leave the clinical trial at any time and without justification.

 In addition, Transgene has an internal team dedicated to pharmacovigilance, which processes safety information from clinical trials in compliance with regulations.

-For the Company's products to be marketed, they must receive an approval for market launch (AML) issued by the health authorities of the various territories in which they will be distributed.
+For the Company's products to be marketed, they must receive a marketing authorization issued by the health authorities of the various territories in which they will be distributed.

-Transgene's products and services aim to offer significant benefits to its customers (particularly pharmaceutical companies) and patients.
+Transgene's products and services aim to offer significant clinical benefits to its customers (particularly pharmaceutical companies) and patients.
 It is therefore essential to provide them with accurate, transparent and objective information on these products and services.
-This information is shared in accordance with applicable laws, regulations and industry codes
+This information is shared in accordance with applicable laws, regulations and industry codes.

-Transgene regularly receives questions and requests from patients and their families, particularly by e-mail.
+Transgene regularly receives questions and requests from patients and their families.
 Transgene undertakes to ensure that all such requests receive a response from the medical team, in compliance with confidentiality obligations.